-If you’ve just brought home a new puppy, potty training is probably high on your list of priorities.
-What if we told you there’s a way to simplify the housetraining process and help your puppy feel calm and secure at the same time?
+If you’ve just brought home a new dog, potty training is probably high on your list of priorities.
+What if we told you there’s a way to simplify the housetraining process and help your pup feel calm and secure at the same time?
 It’s true—and it’s all about crate training.

-So how do you crate train a puppy, and what do you need to know to get started?
-We’ve got your complete guide to crate training a puppy.
+So how do you crate train a dog, and what do you need to know to get started?
+We’ve got your complete guide to crate training a dog.

-Your dog’s crate might look like a basic enclosure to you, but if you use it correctly, it’ll become one of your puppy’s favorite places to be—aside from your lap, of course.
-Here’s how crates can help both you and your pup:
+Your dog’s crate might look like a basic enclosure to you, but if you use it correctly, it’ll become one of your pup’s favorite places to be—aside from your lap, of course.
+Here’s how crates can help both you and your dog:

-- Giving your puppy a safe space: Picking an appropriately sized crate and taking time to gradually introduce your puppy to it will help them consider the space a comfy refuge.
+- Giving your dog a space of their own: Picking an appropriately sized crate and taking time to gradually introduce your dog to it will help them consider the space a comfy refuge.
 Dogs typically prefer protected areas when bedding down, so a crate can tap into that natural inclination to rest in a safe space.

-- Keeping your pup (and your stuff) safe: Successful puppy raising is all about supervision, but the reality is that most pet parents can’t watch their pup full-time.
+- Keeping your pup (and your stuff) safe: Successful dog raising is all about supervision, especially when they're puppies.
+But the reality is that most pet parents can’t watch their pup full-time.
 Once again, crate training saves the day!
 Left to their own devices, most puppies will chew anything they can get their teeth on, but a crate helps to keep your curious pup safely apart from your things (and vice versa) when you’re not able to keep an eye on them.

 If you want your dog’s crate to become their happy place, you’ve got to make sure it’s just right for them.
 Here’s what you’ll need: